 Having drawn a bye into the third round of the Scottish Cup, the 4-3 win over Dumbarton was regarded as a tremendous boost.
 The Scottish Umpire reported that “in current form, Partick Thistle are regarded as Scottish Cup contenders”.

 A benefit match was organised for John Marshall, who had retired through ill-health some months previously.
-Jerry Suter scored “one of the finest goals ever taken on a football field”, while Johnstone also scored.
+Jerry Suter scored “one of the finest goals ever taken on a football field”, taking the ball almost the full length of the field before shooting from 25 yards out, while Johnston also scored.
 Score 2-1 to Partick Thistle against Airdrieonians.

 Although he didn’t score against Airdrie, Willie Paul continued to attract the attentions of other clubs, but continued to state that he was not interested in moving clubs.
 However, Caldwell, just back from injury, joined Josh Halley at Cowlairs.